16,000 displaced from eastern Aleppo, UN says

 Government forces and armed paramilitary groups loyal to Syrian President Bashar al-Assad began a renewed push toward eastern Aleppo on November 15, as regime warplanes continued to pound the area to flush out rebels and civilians.

-They have made rapid territorial gains since entering eastern Aleppo on ground Saturday, taking a huge portion of the northeast.
+They have made rapid territorial gains since entering eastern Aleppo on the ground Saturday, taking a huge portion of the northeast.
 Russian media on Monday cited its defense ministry, saying 40% of the east was now in regime hands, however CNN sources put the figure at just over 20%.
 Their gains drive a wedge through the zone and splits it into two sections.

-An activist from the Aleppo Media Center said at least 25 people had been killed and many more injured overnight as the regime dropped parachute bombs in the Bab al-Nayreb neighborhood.

-"There are no modes of transportation and no vehicles in the streets, so civilians are fleeing and walking close to 8 or 9 kilometers on foot, carrying what they can and their children, and fleeing towards the western parts of Aleppo," the activist told CNN.
+"There are no modes of transportation and no vehicles in the streets, so civilians are fleeing and walking close to 8 or 9 kilometers on foot, carrying what they can and their children, and fleeing towards the western parts of Aleppo," an activist told CNN.

 'Restore basic humanity'